• Skip to primary navigation

 To thaw, either defrost it in the fridge, or monitor it under running water.

-Whole30 Picadillo is bursting with flavor in every bite!
-This version is Puerto Rican style, naturally Paleo, and made with clean ingredients.
+Puerto Rican Picadillo is bursting with flavor in every bite!
+This version made with clean ingredients with step by step instructions.
 You won't want to miss out!

 Print Recipe Pin Recipe